EricSmekens/KnockoutJS-brackets/README.md

 KnockoutJS-brackets 0.1.0
 ===================

 Knockout.js extension for brackets.
-Ideas and contributions are welcome! :)
+There is no active development anymore planned.
+Contributions are still welcome.

 ![Feature demo](Resources/ko-extension.gif)